Calang

-Calang (Jawoë: چالڠ), the capital of the Aceh Jaya Regency of the special territory (daerah istimewa) of Aceh, is on the island of Sumatra, Indonesia.
+Calang (Jawoe: چالڠ), the capital of the Aceh Jaya Regency of the special territory (daerah istimewa) of Aceh, is on the island of Sumatra, Indonesia.
 It had a population of about 12,000 though it was reported to have "vanished completely leaving only scattered shards of concrete" as a result of the tsunami produced by the 2004 Indian Ocean earthquake.
 Only about 30 per cent of the townspeople survived.

 The trail of destruction left by the tsunami extends two kilometers inland from the coast.
 Whole hills have been washed away.

 The township, a former Indonesian Military (TNI, Tentara Nasional Indonesia) stronghold, has been relocated inland, according to Indonesian Welfare Minister Alwi Shihab.

 Climate

 Calang has a tropical rainforest climate (Af) with heavy to very heavy rainfall year-round.